Lamellitrochus bicoronatus

 Lamellitrochus bicoronatus is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.

 Description

-The height of the conico-turbinate shell attains 10 mm, but is usually less than 5 mm.
+The length of the conico-turbinate shell attains 10 mm, but is usually less than 5 mm.
 Its typical characteristic is the subsutural angulation and the cord around the umbilicus formed by double rows of rounded tubercles.

 Distribution

 This species occurs in the Caribbean Sea off Barbados at a depth of 183 m.